There’s no shortage of nutrition myths out there.

 Final Thoughts: Eating the right amount of protein improves your bone health and reduces the possibility of fracture.
-Another major benefit of a high protein diet is that it lowers your blood pressure, and alleviates diabetes symptoms, both of which work to prevent kidney failure.

-Nutrition Myths #8.
 Low-Carb Diets Are Risky

 A lot of people out there have a negative idea about low-carb diets.
 But the fact is a low-carb diet has many advantages over a low-fat diet.